Marya-D2307/MaryaD_Portfolio.github.io/README.md

 This portfolio reflects my growth so far and marks the beginning of a journey I’m eager to continue — as a student, a contributor, and a disciplined analyst ready to make a difference.

-# 📊 Comprehensive Sales Analysis Dashboard – Adventure Works
+## 📊 Comprehensive Sales Analysis Dashboard – Adventure Works

 Interactive Excel dashboard analyzing historical sales data to identify revenue trends, profit margins, seasonal patterns, and geographic performance.

-## 🔍 Key Highlights
+### 🔍 Key Highlights
 - Analyzed sales quantity, revenue, COGS, and profit from Adventure Works dataset (2008)
 - Identified top-performing months, weekdays vs. weekend trends, and quarterly fluctuations
 - Enabled dynamic filtering by region and time with slicers
 - Built with Excel PivotTables, charts, and VBA macros

-## 🛠️ Tools & Technologies
+### 🛠️ Tools & Technologies
-- Excel
-- VBA (Macros)
-- PivotTables
-- Data Visualization
+- Excel, VBA (Macros), PivotTables, and Data Visualization

-## 🧠 Focus Areas
+### 🧠 Focus Areas
-- Business Intelligence
-- Sales Performance Monitoring
-- Time-Series Analysis
-- Executive Reporting
+- Business Intelligence, Sales Performance Monitoring, Time-Series Analysis, and Executive Reporting